- Falls prevention

 Physical Activity Line

-British Columbia's primary physical activity counseling service & your resource for practical & trusted physical activity & healthy living information.
+British Columbia's primary physical activity counseling service and your resource for practical and trusted physical activity and healthy living information.

 Includes Courtenay, Comox, Cumberland, Denman and Hornby Islands, Campbell River, Quadra and Cortes Islands, Gold River, Tahsis and Sayward.